Updated: Aug 22

 This is an ACA (American Canoe Association) course provided as a way for currently certified instructors at level 2 or 3 coastal or river kayaking to get an endorsement to teach rolling.
 Non-ACA participants interested in teaching the roll are also welcome however only currently certified ACA instructors can receive the rolling endorsement/certification.

 Though you don't need a certification to teach kayaking skills in general, the ACA provides insurance for courses and instructors can list their courses on the ACA website which helps market their courses.
-Rolling is not part of the ACA's curriculum at levels 2 or 3, so the rolling endorsement can be used as an addendum to a current certification at level 2 or 3, and also counts as an "update" which is required for instructors to stay current.
+Rolling is not part of the ACA's curriculum at levels 2 or 3, so the rolling endorsement can be used as an addendum to a current certification at level 2 or 3.

 The ACA does not set a curriculum for the rolling endorsement, but rather leaves it to the trainer to create a custom course based on participant needs.
 In general this course can be broken down in to the following: